XENO2410/Predict-Credit-Card-Fraud/README.md

 ## Overview
 Credit card fraud is one of the leading causes of identity theft worldwide.
 In 2018 alone, over $24 billion was stolen through fraudulent credit card transactions.
 Financial institutions employ various techniques to prevent fraud, one of the most common being Logistic Regression.

 In this project, you are a Data Scientist working for a credit card company.
-You have access to a dataset (based on a synthetic financial dataset) that represents a typical set of credit card transactions. `transactions.csv` is the original dataset containing 200k transactions
+You have access to a dataset (based on a synthetic financial dataset) that represents a typical set of credit card transactions. `transactions.csv` is the original dataset containing 200k transactions.

 ### Load the Data
 1. The file `transactions.csv` contains data on 1000 simulated credit card transactions.
 Begin by loading the data into a pandas DataFrame named `transactions`.
 Take a peek at the dataset using `.head()` and use `.info()` to examine how many rows there are and what datatypes they are.
 How many transactions are fraudulent?
 Print your answer.